 - contain 100% valid HTML5

 - contain 100% valid CSS

-- utilize the external style sheet to provide style changes
+- utilize an external style sheet to provide style changes (no inline styles,

 You webpage must include:

 - an image hosted on the same domain

 - an external CSS file written by you and hosted on the same domain